evil-shrike/ResxToJson/README.md

 # OVERVIEW

-This tool converters .NET resources (*.resx-files) into client js-resource.
+This tool converts .NET resources (*.resx-files) into client js-resources.
-Result files should be loaded via RequireJS i18n plugin (see https://github.com/requirejs/i18n for details).
+Result files should be loaded via RequireJS-plugin i18n (see https://github.com/requirejs/i18n for details).

 # OPTIONS